What is Serial Compression?

 Putting them the opposite way around can be counterproductive, as a result of the consistency settings of the first compressor can be working against the punchy settings of the second.
 Thus, you will have to think about which order works best for you, relying on the objective you have in mind.

 What is serial compression and is it needed on your project?
-Well, that totally depends on the sound you are working on and is it in need of serial compression.
+Well, that totally depends on the sound you are working on and whether is it in need of serial compression.
 That is the decision you will need to bring by yourself after carefully analyzing the signal.
 Always go with reserve when making this decision, use it only if you know how to do it right and how to set it up properly.
-If you are in the question how to do it, below we have several pointers that might be helpful for you.
+If you are questioned about how to do it, below we have several pointers that might be helpful for you.

 What is Serial Compression?